mesonbuild/meson/docs/markdown/Qt6-module.md

     directory.
 For instance, when a file called `subdir/one.input` is processed it generates a file `{target private directory}/subdir/one.out` when `true`, and `{target private directory}/one.out` when `false` (default).
+  - `output_json` bool: *New in 1.7.0*.
+If `true`, generates additionnaly a JSON representation which may be used by external tools such as qmltyperegistrar

 ## preprocess